Fiscal Year 2019 Budget

 The General Fund is supported by sales tax, property tax, franchise fees, charges for service, court fines and other sources.
 Due to the volatile nature of sales tax revenue, the budget includes conservative estimates base on current year recurring revenues.

 The General Fund is the main operating fund for the City, including most services provided- such as public safety, parks and public works.
 The proposed budget includes $1.4 million in one-time items from a draw down of fund balance over policy requirements.

 Please read this memo for information on increases to the General Fund base budget to maintain current services.

 On June 19, the City Council held a workshop to discuss direction for the remaining projects from the 2013 General Obligation Bonds.
 Voters approved $31.46 million in bond projects, requiring a 3.1 cent increase to the tax rate to fully implement.
 To date, the City has issued $21.2 million in bonds and completed several projects, including Brazos River Park Phase II, the festival site and Imperial Connector Trail.
 The annual financial impact of the projects is $1.9 million or 1.9 cents on the tax rate and the 2017 tax rate is 0.867 cents higher than the tax rate was at the time of the bond election.

-Implementation of the remaining projects requires the issuance of $10.26 million in bonds that will result in an increase to the tax rate of one cent.
+Implementation of the remaining projects requires the issuance of $10.26 million in bonds that will result in an estimated increase to the tax rate of one cent.
 City staff reviewed the projects seeking direction from the City Council regarding including the remaining projects in the FY2019-23 CIP.
-At this time, City Council has directed that the projects not be included in the proposed five year CIP and that they be evaluated in the future for funding.
+At that time, City Council directed that the projects not be included in the proposed five year CIP and that they be evaluated in the future for funding.